awakenetworks/semistruct-parser/README.md

 # Welcome!

 `semistruct-parse` is a project providing a parser for semistructured lines of text.
 These are primarily used in a custom journald logging driver for the purpose of feeding semistructured data into journald from docker.

+## Testing

+You need the following dependencies in order to run the test suite:

+- `github.com/leanovate/gopter`
+- `github.com/andyleap/parser`

+There is a small hand-ful of hand-written unit tests for the log lines we expected to be emitting and then a suite of property tests for each field of the semistructured log line, using `gopter` for the framework.

 ## The Format